tomsaleeba/foo-api/README.md

 See the [Quickstart with continuous deployment from CircleCI](#quickstart-with-continuous-deployment-from-circleci) section in this README to see how to get this running with CircleCI.

+**Cost estimate**

+This architecture was selected with budgets in mind.
+AWS Lambda is very cost effective as you can see from their [examples](https://aws.amazon.com/lambda/pricing/#Lambda_pricing_examples) on the pricing page.
+This Lambda function is configured with 512MB of memory and if we assume each call will run for 2 seconds, then you can make **400,000 API calls every month FOR FREE!** That's forever too, it's not only for the first 12 months.
+There will also be some cost for S3 storage of function code and some network traffic but those will be negligible.
+The **biggest cost will be your database**.
+Costs will varying greatly depending on what you need but some options are:
+ 1. AWS DynamoDB (document database) that has a [free tier](https://aws.amazon.com/dynamodb/pricing/)
+ 1. AWS Aurora (MySQL or Postgres) T2.medium database with 50GB of storage and 1 million requests for ~$65 USD/month
+ 1. MongoDB Atlas (document database) M10 instance with 40GB of storage for ~$75 USD/month
+ 1. Google Datastore (document database) with 50GB of storage, 300k reads, 100k writes for $4 USD/month

+The bottom line is it's very affordable to build a moderate sized web app that runs completely in the cloud (basically 0 ops effort) and can scale to meet large demand (as long as your DB can keep up).

 ## Quickstart with continuous deployment from CircleCI
 Requirements:
  - Amazon AWS account (and the access + secret keys for it)